-iii.
+ii.
 Financial liabilities at FVTPL

 The fair valuation of embedded derivatives and deferred unit-based compensation employs pricing models.
-These models require estimates and assumptions to be made with regard to the following model inputs such as underlying asset volatility, risk free rates, employee exit rates and option holder's risk aversion, as applicable.
+The models require estimates and assumptions to be made with regard to the models' inputs, such as, the underlying asset volatility, risk free rates, employee exit rates and option holder's risk aversion, as applicable.
+Changes in assumptions about these factors could affect the reported fair value of the financial liability.
+Fair values are most sensitive to change in asset volatility.
+The following table demonstrates the change in fair value of the convertible feature of the debenture, the deferred unit-based compensation, and the unit purchase warrants: